On this page:

 This video podcast series has been created to provide guidance on the topic of insolvency practitioner remuneration.
 In these online presentations:

-- Paul Shaw, National Manager, Regulation and Enforcement and
+- Paul Shaw, National Manager, Enforcement and Practitioner Supervision and

-- Tim Cole, Director Operations and Strategy, Regulation and Enforcement
+- Tim Cole, Director Operations and Strategy, Enforcement and Practitioner Supervision

 explain the key principles and guidelines for compliance and best practice.